cloud-demo-projects/demo-fullstack/README.md

 - Kured(Helm) for safe linux node reboots after patching
 - Consuming static volume(manifest) in pod
 - Hashicorp integration(annotations) for secrets
-- IaC for Azure SQL server and database
+- Bicep IaC for Azure SQL server and database

 # Prerequisites
 Prerequisites are listed down for local development, CICD and IaC.